-UMail will be retired in 2019 as it has reach end-of-life and will no longer be supported.
-Graduate students can switch to Google Mail in spring 2019.
-Faculty and staff will receive additional information in summer/fall 2019.
+UMail will be retired in early 2020 as it has reached end-of-life and will no longer be supported.
+Faculty and staff using UMail will receive additional information as migrations to Google Mail and Microsoft Exchange continue.

 Need to change your IT Account password?
 Use SPIRE to change your password for all your IT accounts.